Please find the entry form below. Descriptions of categories are offered at the bottom of this page.

 Title of the Year: This award will be chosen from among all submissions.

-Best TV DVD: This award will be chosen from among all submissions that are TV DVDs, whether they are submitted into the specific TV DVD categories or in a general category.
+Best TV Release of the Year: This award will be chosen from among all submissions that are TV content, whether they are submitted into the specific TV categories or in a general category.

 Best Blu-ray: This award will be chosen from among all titles for which a Blu-ray version was submitted, whether they are submitted into the specific high-def categories or in a general category.
 Titles for which a Blu-ray version exist, but for which only DVD copies were sent for judging, will not be considered.